 “Love that your presentations and MSP is deeply rooted in research and empirical evidence as well as emotional response!
 Can’t wait to participate this year, but REALLY can’t wait for the years of MSP at UO in the years to come.”

 -Keith Frazee, Assistant Director of Orientation Programs, University of Oregon

-Interactive workshop on masculinities, health and social justice (4-8 hrs).
+Interactive workshops on masculinities, health & social justice

 “Dr. Lehrer is a very effective speaker and a skilled workshop facilitator.
 The day-long workshop I co-led with Dr. Lehrer using the Men’s Story Project film, here at JFK University, was very successful in stimulating a moving and educational discussion on the social construction of masculinity and pain and violence associated with it…”

-–Gary Hoeber, Assoc.
-Professor of Counseling Psychology, John F. Kennedy University
+–Gary Hoeber, Associate Professor of Counseling Psychology, John F. Kennedy University

 “I appreciated the honesty among the men.
 The safe environment was very effective for the compassion and love shared and felt.”

 –Workshop participant, JFK University